An alternative timber raft experience adding in some creature comforts!

 *There is no need to check out of your cabin.
 You are welcome to leave luggage and any other items not needed when rafting in the cabin for collection on your return.

-For your final day of rafting, you check out of your cabin by 11.00 and take to the river for the remaining few kilometres to the end point (typical rafting time around 4-5 hours).
+For your final day of rafting, you prepare your own breakfast in the cabin, check out of your cabin by 11.00 and take to the river for the remaining few kilometres to the end point (typical rafting time around 4-5 hours).
 You should bring your belongings from the cabin with you on the raft this day.

 At the end point, you dismantle your raft and return the equipment.
 Here your timber raft adventure ends!
-Return to Karlstad for onward travel or choose to spend an additional night or two back at the camping cabins as an optional extra.
+Return to Karlstad by public bus for onward travel or choose to spend an additional night or two back at the camping cabins as an optional extra.

 - Extra night(s): You are welcome to stay extra night(s) at the camping cabins before and/or after your tour.
 There are good hiking possibilities in the surrounding area.
 If adding night(s) at the end of your tour, free transfer can be offered from the end point back to the cabins at agreed time by arrangement.
 Please contact us for details and prices.